pytorch/serve/docs/management_api.md

 ### Scale workers

 `PUT /models/{model_name}`
 * min_worker - (optional) the minimum number of worker processes.
-MMS will try to maintain this minimum for specified model.
+TS will try to maintain this minimum for specified model.
 The default value is `1`.
 * max_worker - (optional) the maximum number of worker processes.
-MMS will make no more that this number of workers for the specified model.
+TS will make no more that this number of workers for the specified model.
 The default is the same as the setting for `min_worker`.
 * number_gpu - (optional) the number of GPU worker processes to create.
 The default value is `0`.
 If number_gpu exceeds the number of available GPUs, the rest of workers will run on CPU.
 * synchronous - whether or not the call is synchronous.
 The default value is `false`.
 * timeout - the specified wait time for a worker to complete all pending requests.
 If exceeded, the work process will be terminated.
 Use `0` to terminate the backend worker process immediately.
 Use `-1` to wait infinitely.
 The default value is `-1`.